bimo2/sq/README.md

 # sq

-sq is an open source version of Square's internal `sq` command line tool for developer experience on macOS.
+sq is an open source version of Square's internal `sq` command line tool for developer experience.
 Create a `.sq` file in your repository to:

 - `install` libraries and frameworks
 - `start` servers and run `tests`